ConvertKit Pricing 2026

 ConvertKit Pricing Overview

 ConvertKit has 3 pricing plans, including a free tier.
 Paid plans range from $0 to $66/month.
-The Newsletter plan is free and is best for creators building their audience with basic email needs.
-The Creator plan costs $33/month, best for creators who need automation, sequences, and integrations.
+The Newsletter plan is free and is best for new creators building their first email list.
+The Creator plan costs $33/month, best for growing creators who need automations and sequences.
 The Pro plan costs $66/month, best for professional creators and teams needing advanced analytics and collaboration.

-ConvertKit contracts auto-renew, requiring 30 days before renewal notice to cancel.
+ConvertKit contracts auto-renew, with a Monthly or annual billing available minimum commitment, requiring 30 days notice to cancel.

 ConvertKit is an email marketing platform built specifically for creators - bloggers, podcasters, YouTubers, course creators, and online entrepreneurs.
 Founded in 2013 by Nathan Barry, it has grown to serve over 600,000 creators who want email tools designed for audience building rather than traditional corporate marketing.
 The platform's clean, minimalist interface and creator-first philosophy have made it the default choice in the creator economy.